 It wouldn’t be Christmas without the annual Christmas party.
 If you’ve got a part-time job, chances are you’ll have been invited to a festive outing.
 Nights out can be extremely expensive over Christmas and it’s hard to say no to all the invites.
 It all comes down to prioritising which outings are more important to you.
 Nights outs mean spending money on food and drinks, which can be costly.
 Also, if you are going to more than one event, don’t feel you need to buy a new outfit for each occasion.
 Instead, just dress your outfit differently.

 Instead of having nights out with all your friends this December, you could choose to have a festive night in instead.
 This is the perfect opportunity to get all your course mates and flatmates together for a movie night or a quiz night.
 If everyone brings a small plate of food and some drinks, you’ll have a fantastic buffet with minimal effort.

 A British staple, the Christmas dinner is probably the biggest part of Christmas day.
 But going out for a meal at this time of year can be expensive.
 If you have international friends that you’ve made through your course or halls of residence, cooking them a traditional roast dinner could be the perfect way to make them feel at home.
-This article on how to make the perfect roast dinner will give you the basics… but make sure you don’t forget the pigs in blankets!

 Alternatively, you could celebrate everyone’s heritage and have a festive feast.
 Get your friends together and each brings a popular festive dish from your home country.
 This is a great way to make sure everyone feels at home during the festive season.